shkim04/shkim04.github.io/blog/3/restapi-with-express-mongodb-typescript.en.md

 When you develop an application, it is required to test the application so many times before the production.
 Therefore, you need to set up an environment for testing as well as an environment for production.

-cross-env allows you to set the environment by putting “cross-env NODE_ENV=production” in front of the command to run the application.
+cross-env allows you to set the environment by putting `cross-env NODE_ENV=production` in front of the command to run the application.
 Then, it can access to a different .env files that you have created so you can create the same code that has two or more different environments.

 Create a file named config.ts under the project directory and import dotenv to enable us to access to **[process.env.NODE_ENV].env** file.
 If you set development to NODE_ENV in the command, Dotenv will read variables from development.env here.